How to become

 - finance

-If your degree is not related to business or finance, you could do a relevant postgraduate qualification like a master's in business administration (MBA).
+If your degree is not related to business or finance, you can do a postgraduate qualification like a master's in business administration (MBA).

-A course with a placement year or a summer internship with give you valuable experience and an advantage when applying for work.
+A course with a placement year or a summer internship will give you valuable experience and an advantage when applying for work.
+Your university careers service can help you with this.

 Entry requirements